Rathangan, County Kildare: Culture

 For several years the Rathangan Lughnasa festival was held during the August Bank Holiday weekend, to celebrate the arts and crafts, music, literature, history, and sports of the town.
 Damien Dempsey, Jerry Fish and the Mudbug Club, The Blizzards, The Walls, Jack L, Lemon and John Spillane have all performed in the town as part of the Lughnasa since 2004.

 In 2009, The Lughnasa Festival hosted the biggest concert ever staged in Rathangan when international band The Waterboys headlined the bill which also included Mundy.

 The writer, broadcaster and journalist Maura Laverty and the poet William A. Byrne both lived in Rathangan during their earlier years.
-Both scholars are commemorated with plaques in the town.
+Both authors are commemorated with plaques in the town.

-In 2024, Rathangan signed a historic twinning agreement with Bruce Springsteen's hometown, Freehold Borough, New Jersey, USA, in honour of his great-great grand mother who immigrated to the United States from the town.
+In 2024, Rathangan signed a historic twinning agreement with Bruce Springsteen's hometown, Freehold Borough, New Jersey, USA, in honour of his great-great grand mother who emigrated to the United States from the town.